mosparo/wordpress-plugin/README.md

 3. Search for "mosparo Integration"
 4. Install the plugin with the name "mosparo Integration"
 5. Activate the plugin
-6. Go to "Settings" > "mosparo Integration" and connect your WordPress website with your mosparo installation
+6. Go to "Settings" > "mosparo Integration" and add a connection to connect your WordPress website with your mosparo installation
 7. Enable the needed modules
-8. Edit your form and add the mosparo field to your form
+8. If you want to add it to your contact form, edit your form and add the mosparo field